 - More than 100,000 pregnant people in the United States already have been vaccinated against COVID-19.

 - Trust the trustworthy: The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine both recommend pregnant individuals have access to the COVID-19 vaccine.

 Local experts from the Pottstown School District, Community Health and Dental Care, and the YWCA TriCounty recently came together for a town hall on a healthy return to school, answering Pottstown area residents’ questions and concerns about vaccination.

-Soon, schools will reopen for on-site learning.
-Cold and flu season will be upon us.
+Soon, schools are open for on-site learning and cold and flu season is upon us.
 In many locations, masks are optional.
 These factors alone make us vulnerable to more strict protocols, perhaps even another round of lockdowns.
 Start taking preventative steps today with a COVID-19 vaccine.